What is the difference between a Guided Tour and Self-Guided Exploration?

 Does the non-refundable reservation fee apply toward the tour admission total?

-Do you allow re-entry after the tour?
+Do you allow re-entry after the field trip?

 Can my group have lunch at the Thinkery?